Breast radiation - discharge

 You're having radiation treatment for breast cancer.
 With radiation, your body will go through some changes.
 Knowing what to expect will help you be prepared for these changes.

 What to Expect at Home

-- The skin on your breast may become more sensitive or occasionally numb.
+- The skin on your breast may become more sensitive.

 - Skin and breast tissue may be thicker or firmer over time.
 The area where the lump was removed may get harder.

 - The skin color of the breast and nipple may be slightly darker.

 - After therapy, your breast may feel larger or swollen or sometimes after months or years, it may appear smaller.
 Many women will not have any change in size.

 - You may notice these changes within a few weeks of treatment, such as redness or swelling; however, some changes in size of breast or texture of skin may occur over many years.